Bookkeepers insurance

 • Public and product liability insurance

-If someone is injured or their property damaged as a result of you going about your business or supplying products, public and product liability insurance covers the cost of defending your business (including damages awarded against you if unsuccessful).
-The legal fees alone could cost your business thousands of pounds.
+If someone is injured or their property damaged as a result of you going about your business, public liability insurance covers the cost of defending you, including damages awarded against you if unsuccessful.
 Limits range from £1m to £5m.

 • Employer’s liability insurance

-Employer’s liability insurance is a legal necessity if your business hires employees.
-It covers your business against claims for injury or illness suffered by employees arising from their employment.
+Employer’s liability insurance covers your business against claims for injury or illness suffered by employees arising from their employment.
+It is a legal requirement for your business to have this cover if you have any employees, whether it is a single part-time admin assistant or a whole team of bookkeepers.
 Cover for £10m.

 • Legal expenses insurance